smileidentity/android/README.md

 The codeStyles found in `.idea/codeStyles` are used by Android Studio to enforce the code style (taken from https://pinterest.github.io/ktlint/rules/configuration-intellij-idea/)

+## Other Notes

+- When adding new resources, please use the `si_` prefix to avoid conflicts with other libraries and applications
+- When adding drawables, please compress them as much as possible (tinypng.com is a good resource for this) as well as `avocado` (`npm install -g avocado`) for compressing android vector drawables

 ## FAQs

 - Q: Why are source sets are located in `$module/src/main/java`, even though we're using Kotlin?